Jetchisel/mcd/README.md

 for f in /*/; do [[ -x $f ]] && cd "$f"; done
 ```

 Now run mcd to see the lists of recently visited directories.
+Press the correct number in the menu.
 ```shell
 mcd
 ```